jakynevs/sudokuSolver/README.md

 The game tracks incorrect number placements.
 Each time you confirm an incorrect number, you'll receive a strike.
 Keep an eye on the number of strikes to gauge the difficulty you're having with the current puzzle.

 ## Enjoy the Game

-Enjoy playing Sudoku and challenge yourself!
-Whether you're a beginner or an expert, this game is a great way to improve your puzzle-solving skills.